ABRG-Models/morphologica/docs/ref/visual/visual.md

 To make a movie, simply generate a suitable sequential filename within your loop and call saveImage.

+If you press **Ctrl-s** in a morphologica program, `saveImage` is called to save a PNG into the current working directory.

-### Saving the scene in glTF format
+## Saving the scene in glTF format

-morph::Visual contains code to save the 3D model in glTF format.
-This can be opened in 3D modelling programs like Blender.
-Note that only the structural parts of the model are incorporated into the glTF file;
+morph::Visual contains code to save the 3D model in [glTF format](https://www.khronos.org/gltf/). gltf files can be opened in 3D modelling programs like Blender.
+Note that only the 'structural' parts of the model are incorporated into the glTF file;
 text is not currently saved.
+Essentially, triangles are saved; text is not.
 ```c++
 std::string fname("./scene.gltf");
 v.savegltf (fname);
 ```
+**Ctrl-m** can be used to save a glTF file from any morphologica program.

 ## Extending morph::Visual to add custom key actions

+When building a morphologica program, it's often useful to implement program-specific key actions.
+The correct way to do this is to extend `morph::Visual`, adding either a replacement for the `Visual::key_callback` function or a replacement for `Visual::key_callback_extra`.

+If you replace `Visual::key_callback` with an overload, you can remove or remap the key actions that are part of a default `morph::Visual` instance.
+For example, if you want to bind **Ctrl-s** to a new function, you'll want to replace `key_callback`, because in `Visual::key_callback`, **Ctrl-s** invokes `Visual::saveImage()`.

+If you want to keep the default morphologica key bindings (which are all *Ctrl-*combinations) and just add new ones, simply code a replacement `key_callback_extra` function.

+You can see how this works in the [myvisual.cpp](https://github.com/ABRG-Models/morphologica/blob/main/examples/myvisual.cpp) example code.

-## Background: the `morph::Visual` GL version and `OWNED_MODE`
+## OpenGL version and `OWNED_MODE`

 `morph::Visual` and `morph::VisualModel` conspire to hide most of the OpenGL internals away from you, the client coder.
 However, there *is*